-The executive director shall number and categorize each advisory opinion issued and shall annually compile a summary of advisory opinions in a single reference document.
+The executive director shall number and categorize each advisory opinion issued and publish the opinion on the commission's website.
 The executive director may publish and provide copies of advisory opinions in other formats as may be in the public interest.